-If you qualify for BTWFD, you can fill out the BTWFD 1 form available here.
+If you qualify for BTWFD, you can fill out the BTWFD 1 form.
 Send or deliver your completed form to your local Intreo centre or social welfare office.
 The staff will be able to help out with any questions or assistance you need.
 If you feel you were wrongly turned down for BTWFD, you can appeal to the Social Welfare Appeals Office.
-You can find more information about filling out the form here.

 Need more information?

 We are here to answer your questions and talk through your options.
 Our online chat service is for 16 to 25 year olds and is available Monday to Friday, 4pm to 8pm.
 Chat to us now about your situation.